Hebrews 13

 5Let your conversation be without covetousness; and be content with such things as ye have: for he hath said, I will never leave thee, nor forsake thee.

 God says, "I will never leave thee."
-This is the ultimate security.
-Not money, not status, not health - these all fail.
-But God's presence, His commitment to you, His refusal to abandon you - this is the foundation that makes contentment possible.
-The psalmist echoes this confidence in Psalm 118:63: "The Lord is my helper, and I will not fear what man shall do unto me."
+This is the ultimate security - money, status, health all fail, but God's presence, His commitment to you, His refusal to abandon you - this is the foundation that makes contentment possible.
+The psalmist echoes this confidence in Psalm 118:6: "The Lord is my helper, and I will not fear what man shall do unto me."

 Hebrews 13:8Jesus Christ the Same Yesterday, To-day, and For Ever